-- 1. The director will report monthly to the Childcare Ministry the status of any significantly delinquent family accounts. - a.
-1st day of each week: Tuition payments are due. - b.
-Payments that are a week past due: The Childcare Administrative Assistant will mail a statement. - c.
-Payments that are two weeks past due: The Childcare Administrative Assistant will make attempts to collect payment through personal phone calls and set up a payment plan if needed. - d.
-Payments that are three weeks past due: The Childcare Director shall contact the family by phone to ascertain when payment will be made.
-If alternative arrangements are needed, the family will work with the director and/or administrative assistant to create a payment plan. - e.
+- 1. The Director will report monthly to the Childcare Ministry the status of any significantly delinquent family accounts. - a.
+Statements will be available on the first business day of the week with charges from the previous week. - b.
+All tuition payments are made to the Childcare Center, payments are due on the first business day of the following week. - c.
+If no payment has been received after two weeks, every attempt will be made to set up a mutually agreed upon, payment plan.
+Failure to do so, or follow the plan, will result in a withdrawal from the center. - d.
 A 15% service fee will be assessed to accounts that are 30 days past due. - 2.
-If a family's account becomes 21 days delinquent and either no alternative arrangements have been approved by the director or administrative assistant or such arrangements have not been adhered to, families will receive official Childcare Ministry notification by certified mail: - a.
-Students will be removed from the program immediately due to delinquency of tuition payments. - b.
+If a family's account becomes 30 days delinquent and either no alternative arrangements have been approved by the Director or Administrative Assistant or such arrangements have not been adhered to, families will receive official Childcare Ministry notification by certified mail: - a.
+Children will be removed from the program immediately due to delinquency of tuition payments. - b.
 The ability to reenroll in the future will be forfeited unless the balance is paid in full.